WHO IS YOUR TRAINEE?

 • Chosen among Japan's best students

 • Level of studies: usually attending a postgraduate course.
-To apply, he/she must have completed at least the 3rd year undergraduate;
+To apply, they must have completed at least the 3rd year undergraduate;

-• Faculty/discipline: engineering (mechanical, electrical, electronics, civil, nuclear, etc.) / pharmaceutical, biology, chemistry, biotechnology, physics / metal materials, ceramics / computer science, ICT / architecture / GNSS / production systems....etc.;
+• Faculty/discipline: engineering (mechanical, electrical, electronics, civil, nuclear, etc.) / pharmaceutical, biology, chemistry, biotechnology, physics / metal materials, ceramics / computer science, ICT / production systems....etc.;

-• Excellent academic background (academic record, opinion of his/her tutors);
+• Excellent academic background (academic record, opinion of their tutors);

-• Knowledge of your working language: Before the traineeship the student will attend a 4-month course in 1 or 2 EU languages, spoken in your company.
+• Knowledge of your working language: Before the traineeship the student will attend a 3-month course in 1 or 2 EU languages, spoken in your company.
 (The student already speaks English, when applying).

 Your company chooses the trainee